Capitol (TV series): Cancellation

-That December, CBS announced that Capitol would be cancelled, with its final episode airing in March 1987.
-Premiering in its place would be Bill and Lee Phillip Bell's new production, a sister show to their very popular The Young and the Restless called The Bold and the Beautiful.
+That December, CBS announced that Capitol would be cancelled, with its final episode airing on March 20, 1987.
+Premiering in its place would be Bill and Lee Phillip Bell's new production, a sister show to their popular The Young and the Restless called The Bold and the Beautiful.
 Accommodating the successor soap opera's launch meant accelerating production on Capitol's remaining episodes, so the last two months' shows were taped in the span of a month.
 Conboy and head writer James Lipton brought the soap's saga to a loose ending with a cliffhanger series finale which left Sam being blackmailed by his lover Kate into asking Myrna for a divorce, and Sloane placed in front of a firing squad in the Middle Eastern kingdom of her lover, King Ali.
+The Bold and the Beautiful debuted three days after the finale, on March 23, 1987, and has remained in the former Capitol timeslot ever since; it would prove more popular than its timeslot predecessor, going on to place near the top of the soap ratings (much of the time behind only The Young and the Restless) for much of its existence to date.

 Cast

 During its run, Capitol featured several well-known veteran actors of the stage and screen in contract roles, including Richard Egan, Carolyn Jones, Rory Calhoun, Constance Towers and Julie Adams.
 In the show's earlier years, singer Lola Falana played wealthy entertainment mogul Charity Blake, and Natalie Wood's sister Lana Wood played Fran Burke.
 In 1986, country music singer Tammy Wynette made appearances as hairstylist-turned-singer Darlene Stankowski.
 Stage veteran and Oscar nominee Beah Richards had a short term role around the same time.
 In the show's last month, Broadway and movie veteran Janis Paige played Sam's first wife, Laureen, who was Trey's mother.